Different Types of Glands in the Human Body & their Functions

 It is present behind the front part of the pituitary, as shown in the diagram above.

 • Vasopressin (antidiuretic hormone) controls water loss in the kidneys.
-So minimizes urine formation and saves water in the body.
+So, it minimizes urine formation and saves water in the body.

 • Oxytocin signals the uterus for delivery in pregnant women after the period of gestation.
 It also stimulates milk secretion in mothers.